ga4gh/refget/docs/specification.md

 - 1a.
 Compute the refget digest for the sequence.
 - 1b.
 Compute the length of the sequence.
 - 1c.
-Concatenate the name, length, and refget digest, delimited by `ATTRIBUTE_DELIMITER`.
+Concatenate the name, length, and refget digest, in the order provided in the collection, delimited by `ATTRIBUTE_DELIMITER`.
 - 1d.
 Compute the digest of the result of step 1c.
 This is the *annotated sequence digest* for the sequence.

 **Step 2**.
 Concatenate the computed annotated sequence digests, in the order provided in the collection, delimited by `ITEM_DELIMITER`.